souljaboy764/ros2-aruco-pose-estimation/README.md

 done using RGB and optionally Depth images.
 This package works for ROS2 Humble and Iron.

 This package allows to use cameras to detect Aruco markers and estimate their poses.
 It allows to use any camera with ROS2 drivers.
 The code is a ROS2 publisher-subscriber working with RGB camera images for marker detection and RGB or depth images for pose estimation.
 It also allows using multiple aruco markers at the same time, and each of them will be published as a separate pose.
 The code supports many different Aruco dictionaries and sizes of markers.

-This package was tested for the Realsense D435 camera, compatible with ROS2 `realsense-ros` driver, available at [ros2_intel_realsense](https://github.com/IntelRealSense/realsense-ros).
+This package was tested for the Realsense D435 camera, compatible with ROS2 `realsense-ros` driver, available at [ros2_intel_realsense](https://github.com/IntelRealSense/realsense-ros), as well as with the [StereoLabs ZED2 camera](https://www.stereolabs.com/en-de/products/zed-2), using the [`zed-ros2-wrapper`](https://github.com/stereolabs/zed-ros2-wrapper).
 The code should work equally well on other and different cameras, provided a proper calibration of the camera parameters.

 ## Installation